 A graduate of Stanford University, Rockefeller is active in a number of areas including the arts, education, government, and women’s issues.
 She joined the National Gallery of Art’s Board of Trustees in 2005 and has served as chairman since 2013.
 She serves on the Board of Trustees of The Museum of Modern Art and is president of the museum’s International Council.
 She is a member of the Rockefeller Foundation Board and is a trustee emeritus of the Johns Hopkins Medicine Board.
 Rockefeller is a member of the National Academy of Medicine President’s Advisory Council and a fellow of the American Academy of Arts and Sciences.
 She is a member of the Federal City Council and a member and former chairman of the Stanford-in-Washington Council.

 She is married to former West Virginia Senator John D. “Jay” Rockefeller IV.
-They have four children and seven grandchildren.
+They have four children and eight grandchildren.